 "For me, Nordic walking has so many benefits: freedom to exercise out in the fresh air, it takes me away from life’s everyday stresses and strains, gadgets and screens, allowing me to fully appreciate and enjoy the beautiful open spaces around Bristol.
 I find Nordic walking totally invigorating.
 It gives me a full body workout, strengthens my core and provides me with a real feeling of improved wellbeing.
 On a personal level it has helped alleviate back pain, by aligning my body and ensuring correct posture.
 It has helped with migraine headaches too.

 "Nordic walking is definitely addictive and sharing the pleasures and benefits of this sport through teaching others is an absolute privilege!"

-Rachael's qualifications: INWA Nordic Walking Instructor, Adult & Children First Aid Qualification, Fully Enhanced Nordic4kids DBS and Fully Insured.
+Rachael's qualifications: INWA Nordic Walking Instructor, British Nordic Walking for Children Instructor, Adult & Children First Aid Qualification, Fully Enhanced Nordic4kids DBS and Fully Insured.

 “Hello, I’m Liz, a qualified INWA Nordic Walking instructor with over 2 years of Nordic walking experience.
 I recently left the corporate world after 22 years looking for a better work-life balance.
 I have a degree in physiotherapy giving me an in-depth knowledge of the workings of the human body, movement and gait, as well as an ability to tailor sessions to the needs of the individual.
 I am passionate about the positive effects Nordic Walking has on both physical and mental health, providing exercise outside in nature and social contact.